Priscilla, Queen of the Desert (musical): Helsinki (2022–2023)

 From 25 August 2022 to 6 May 2023, a non-replica production ran at the Helsinki City Theatre, starring Lauri Mikkola as Tick/Mitzi, Clarissa Jäärni as Bernadette and Niki Rautén as Adam/Felicia.

 Wroclaw (2022–)

 A non-replica production premiered at the Capitol Theater in Wrocław on 8 October 2022, with an audience preview the night before.
 Mitzi/Tick is portrayed by Albert Pyśk and Michał Zborowski, Bernadette by Justyna Antoniak and Justyna Szafran, and Adam/Felicia by Rafał Derkacz.

 Priscilla the Party!
 (2024)

 An immersive version of the show, Priscilla the Party!, also directed by Simon Phillips, opened on 25 March 2024 at HERE at Outernet in London, with Owain Williams as Tick/Mitzi, Dakota Starr as Bernadette and Reece Kerridge as Adam/Felicia.
 The show closed on 26 May 2024, four months earlier than expected due to financial difficulties.

-Mexico City (2024–)
+Mexico City (2024)

-A non-replica production premiered on 2 August 2024 at the Centro Teatral Manolo Fábregas in Mexico City, starring Jesús Zavala as Tick/Mitzi, Alejandra Bogue and Roshell Terranova alternating as Bernadette, and José Peralta as Adam/Felicia.
+A non-replica production was staged from 2 August to 27 October 2024 at the Centro Teatral Manolo Fábregas in Mexico City, starring Jesús Zavala as Tick/Mitzi, Alejandra Bogue and Roshell Terranova alternating as Bernadette, and José Peralta as Adam/Felicia.